 Comparison of Nubuck with other Leathers

-There are many leathers that are often confused with or by Nubuck due to its uniqueness, durability as well as easy prone to damage.
+There are many types of leather that are often confused with or by Nubuck due to its uniqueness, durability as well as easily prone to damage.
 Suede is often confused with Nubuck as they look quite similar in appearance.
 Keeping in mind all the different types of leather including chrome dyed leather as well as vegetable leather, many will agree that Nubuck and Suede are great choices based on cost and durability.

 Chrome-Dyed Leather and Nubuck